andreitoma8/learn-yul/README.md

 ### Yul has only 1 type: `bytes32`.
 This can hold any value.
 The compiler will automatically insert conversions as needed.

+For literals, the following types are available:

+-   Integer constants in decimal or hexadecimal notation.
+-   ASCII strings (e.g. `"abc"`), which may contain hex escapes `\xNN` and Unicode escapes `\uNNNN` where `N` are hexadecimal digits.
+-   Hex strings (e.g. `hex"616263"`).

 For example, the following function will return `true`, `10`, and `0x48656c6c6f20576f726c64210000000000000000000000000000000000000000` which is the bytes32 representation of the "Hello World!" string.

 ```solidity